thuri10/thuri10.github.io/source/_posts/directory-traversal.md

 The files which an attacker can read includes Intellectual property, customer data, code and sensitive file system files such as configuration keys, tokens.

-To understand the vulnerability class we solve `portswigger.net` academy directory traversal labs.
+To understand the vulnerability class, we solve `portswigger.net` academy directory traversal labs.
+PortSwigger Academy helps in providing a playground for testing and learning new web security research techniques.

 ## Lab1 - Simple case file path traversal